seqeralabs/seqera-kit/README.md

   fasta: 's3://path/to/reference.fasta'
 ```

-If duplicate parameters are provided, the parameters in `params-file` will take precedence.
+**Note**: If duplicate parameters are provided, the parameters provided as key-value pairs inside the `params` nested dictionary of the YAML file will take precedence.

 ## Quick start